Simulation’s Role in the Oil & Gas Industry

 • The thumper trucks used for drilling by slamming heavy palates into the ground for exploration over the land

-The typical simulation analyses used to improve the performance of oil & gas equipment are:
+The typical simulation analyses used to improve the performance of oil and gas equipment are:

 • Drilling columns – structural stress & dynamic, CFD, thermodynamic